-Capsular contracture is a common complication associated with breast implants, and it is a condition that Dr. Shaher Khan, a renowned breast explant specialist, frequently encounters.
+Capsular contracture is a common complication associated with breast implants, and it is a condition that Dr. Shaher Khan at Executive Plastic Surgery, a renowned breast explant specialist, frequently encounters.
 Many patients undergoing breast implant surgery assume the risk of capsular contracture is fairly low, but that’s not the case.
 According to the American Society of Plastic Surgeons, one in six breast augmentation patients experience some form of capsular contracture.
 And many more suffer from other complications, such as breast implant illness.

 But what is capsular contracture?
 What are its symptoms, causes, and treatment options?
 This article provides all the information you need about capsular contracture.